Order polynomial product formulas and poset dynamics: Promotion of linear extensions

-The case of \cref{thm:min_pro_csp} for the rectangle $R(a,b)$ is due to Rhoades~\cite{rhoades2010cyclic}.
+The case of Theorem~\ref{thm:min_pro_csp} for the rectangle $R(a,b)$ is due to Rhoades~\cite{rhoades2010cyclic}.
 The exceptional cases $\Lambda_{E_6}, \Lambda_{E_7}$ are a finite check which is easily carried out by computer.
 The case $D(n)$ is trivial.
-For the shifted staircase $DS(n,0)$, Purbhoo~\cite[Theorem~5.1(i)]{purbhoo2018marvellous} gave an interpretation of this fixed point count in terms of ribbon tableaux; and in~\cite{sekheri2014CSP} it was verified that this matches the relevant CSP evaluation.
-Of course, it would be preferable to have a uniform proof of \cref{thm:min_pro_csp}.
+For the shifted staircase $DS(n,0)$, Purbhoo~\cite[Theorem~5.1(i)]{purbhoo2018marvellous} gave an interpretation of this fixed point count in terms of ribbon tableaux; and in~\cite{sekheri2014CSP} it was verified that this matches the CSP evaluation.
+It would be preferable to have a uniform proof of Theorem~\ref{thm:min_pro_csp}.

 For the other posets with good promotion behavior, we have conjectural CSPs:

 \begin{conj} Let $\Phi$ be a rank $n$ root system of coincidental type, $W$ its Coxeter group, and $h$ its Coxeter number.
 Let $C=\langle c\rangle\simeq \mathbb{Z}/nh\mathbb{Z}$ act on $\mathcal{L}(\Phi^+)$ via $c(L) \coloneqq \mathrm{Pro}(L)$.
 Then $(\mathcal{L}(\Phi^+),C,f(q))$ exhibits cyclic sieving, where